 - Acidic soil

-Because they are understory trees (tree that grow under the canopies of larger, taller trees) in the wild, Katsuras can be grown in partial shade.
+Because they are understory trees (a tree that grow under the canopies of larger, taller trees) in the wild, Katsuras can be grown in partial shade.
 In fact, in the more southerly areas of their range, giving them a bit of shade can keep their leaves from becoming scorched in summer.
 In the North, though, give them full sun, because they achieve better fall-foliage color under these conditions.

 It's most important that the soil is well-drained and relatively moist.
 Neutral to slightly acid soil pH is best, but the katsura can tolerate somewhat more acid as well as clayey soil.